dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Limitations

-- _TODO_ Currently only supported for WDL workflows, not workflows created from other languages, like CWL.
+Publishing a dxCompiler workflow as a global workflow is currently only supported for WDL.

-- _TODO_ Currently single-region (same region that original WF was compiled in)
+The global workflow will currently only support a single region (matching the region in which the original workflow was compiled).

 - _TODO_ What will be cloned with the workflow